Aiud: Railways

 (The number of trains daily indicates trains in both directions.
 For example, to Cluj-Napoca there are 18 trains daily, meaning there are 18 trains to Cluj-Napoca and 18 trains from Cluj-Napoca, for a total of 36 services.)

 Health

-In Aiud municipality, there is a new hospital built in 1993.
+In Aiud, there is a hospital built in 1993.
 It has 318 beds and 15 sections.
 There are also radiology services, 24-hour emergency services and a large ambulance station, making the hospital one of the better-equipped in the region.
 Nearby, there is also a medical centre with 14 specialised cabinets.
 There is also a tuberculosis sanatory in Aiud, and it is situated in the southeast of the city.
 This hospital was built in 1914 and currently has 220 beds.